fran-00/Gila/README.md

 pyinstaller build.spec
 ```

 This will create a gila.exe file in the *dist* directory.
-Remember to copy the **storage** folder into the same directory as the executable before distributing it.
+A folder called **storage** will be created in the same directory that contains the executable to hold saved chats and settings.